MrPixle2022/Documentaion/Js/React/React-router/LinkAndNavLink.md

 this code will redirect the user to the home page and send the state and replace the previous url in the browser history

-also it's possible to pass a negative number which means that navigate backward a set number of times for example:
+also it's possible to pass a negative number which means go backward a set number of times for example:

 ```javascript
 navigate(-1); //go back one page